0xdvck/react-notion-view/README.md

 2. Run `docker compose up` to deploy application.
 If `docker compose up` doesn’t work, please spin up the client and server in their respective folders.
 3. Access the UI with default domain `localhost:8000`

+### Notion token
+1. You can use your own notion token (NOTION_TOKEN, NOTION_DATABASE_ID)
+2. Or you can also use this CRM [database](https://www.notion.so/Sales-CRM-2d4eda51cc70809399f6f429555e7baf?source=copy_link).
+The necessary token has already been sent to your email
+  - You need to replace NOTION_TOKEN, NOTION_DATABASE_ID in file `server/src/notion/notion.service.js`

 ## Task List

 - [x] Implement a basic given a Notion database as input